A visa is required. We can assist in processing this document.

 Applicant’s passport should have at least 6-months validity from the time of entry into Kuwait and at least one blank page.

 Upon arrival, the Immigration Officers from Kuwait will verify that all the data on your e-Visa is valid and up to date.
 An immigration officer will then re-print / re-issue your e-Visa if needed.
 Please keep this document safe while you travel in Kuwait.

-The Kuwait e-Visa for Tourism allows for stays of a maximum of 30 days starting from the entry date.
+The Kuwait e-Visa for Tourism allows for stays of a maximum of 90 days Total.

 - This visa is for tourism purposes only, working is not possible with this visa!

 The following countries are eligible for an e-Visa:

 Andorra, Australia , Australia , Austria , Belgium, Bhutan, Brunei, Bulgaria, Cambodia, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany.
 Greece, Hungary, Iceland, Ireland, Italy, Japan, Laos, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, San Marino, Serbia, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Hong Kong, Turkey, Ukraine, United Kingdom, United States, Vatican City, Vietnam.

 You will receive your visa in approximately 72 hours by email if you pay for the Standard Processing, 48 hours if you pay for the Rush Processing and 12 hours for the Super Rush Processing.
 Print this document and take it with you on your trip.